Syria: Latest MSF Updates

 —Dr. Rasheed Fakhri, Surgical Coordinator

 As of May 6, 2015, the UNHCR suspended new registrations of refugees in Lebanon, in line with a request by the Lebanese government.
 Accordingly, individuals awaiting registration are no longer included in the official figures for refugees in Lebanon.
-Moreover, the costly measures put in place by the Lebanese government for the renewal of documents for refugees keep many Syrian refugees from renewing their documents.
-With such measures the number of non-documented refugees in Lebanon is only likely to increase.
+Moreover, the costly measures put in place by the Lebanese government for the renewal of documents for refugees deter Syrian refugees from doing so.
+Therefore, the number of non-documented refuges in Lebanon has increased.

-In 2015, MSF provided 126,048 primary health care consultations for Syrian refugees in Lebanon, compared to 194,427 for the whole of 2014 and 96,320 for the whole of 2013.
+In 2015, MSF provided 305,150 primary health care consultations for Syrian refugees in Lebanon, compared to 194,427 for the whole of 2014 and 96,320 for the whole of 2013.
 Between January 1 and June 30, 2016, MSF provided 170,000 primary health care consultations in its clinics across Lebanon.

 In Tripoli, MSF has worked in Dar al-Zahraa Hospital since February 2012, providing basic health care, treatment for chronic diseases, reproductive health care, and vaccinations for Syrian refugees and vulnerable Lebanese.
-MSF has also been working in Al-Zahraa dispensary in Jabal Mohsen District since November 2012 and Al-Dawa dispensary in Bab al-Tabbaneh District since April 2013, providing primary health care, including treatment for acute diseases and reproductive health.
-In Jabal Mohsen, MSF provides support for light surgery to stabilize patients while waiting for transfers to a hospital during outbreaks of violence.
+MSF has also been working in Al-Zahraa dispensary in Jabal Mohsen district since November 2012, and Al-Dawa dispensary in Bab al-Tabbaneh district since April 2013, providing primary health care, including treatment for acute diseases, vaccinations, and reproductive health.
+In Jabal Mohsen, MSF provides support during outbreaks of violence to stabilize patients before they are transferred to hospital.